iotaledger/bee-rfcs/text/0034-ternary-hash.md

 I_t + H_t = [0, -1, +1, -1, -1, 0, 0, 0, +1] + [+1, +1, +1, +1, +1, +1, +1, +1] = I'_t
 ```

-After changing the base to binary using some function which we call `to_bin` and which we require to distribute over
+After changing the base to binary using some function which would be called `to_bin` and which would be required to be
-addition (because the base in which a number is represented should have no bearing over adding said numbers), `H` needs
-to be subtracted again.
+distributed over addition, `H` needs to be subtracted again.
 We use `_b` to signify a binary representation:

 ```
 I'_b = to_bin(I'_t) = to_bin(I_t + H_t) = to_bin(I_t) + to_bin(H_t) = I_b + H_b